 1. Finance

-Banks and fintechs use ML to detecting fraudulent transactions, assessing credit risk, and personalize customer service.
+Banks and fintech companies use machine learning to detect transaction fraud, assess credit risk, and personalize customer service.

 2. Health